RoLex/feardc/openssl/readme.txt

 files and static libraries compiled with MinGW.

 Info on the MinGW compiler is in the "Compile.txt" file at the root of this repository.
 The openssl/build/build.bat script has been used to compile static libraries.
+Alternatively openssl/build/build.sh for CygWin users.

 Patches in the openssl/build/patches directory have been applied.